websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

     * `styles.css`: the CSS source for the Fragment.

-    * `thumbnail.png` (optional): an image that's displayed when the fragment is in a list.

 * `resources/` (optional): a folder containing any additional images or files the Fragments need.
 See [Including Default Resources in Fragments](./including-default-resources-with-fragments.md) for more information.

 The Fragments Toolkit facilitates creating Fragment Collections.

 ## Add a New Collection and Fragment

-The example's `package.json` file provides the Fragments Toolkit.
-Follow these steps to add a new Fragment Collection and a new Fragment:

-1. Set up the Fragments Toolkit if you haven't done so already.

-    ```bash
-    cd liferay-x2y6.zip
-    ```

-    ```bash
-    ./setup_tutorial.sh
-    ```

-1. Create a Fragment Collection with the `yarn run add-collection` command and answer the prompts with your Collection's name and an optional description:
+Create a Fragment Collection in your existing project with the `yarn run add-collection` command and answer the prompts with your Collection's name and an optional description:

     ```bash
     yarn run add-collection